 Planning your visit

-- Tickets at the gate are $30 per day for adults; $60 for the three-day weekend.
+At the gate, tickets are $40 per day for adults; $80 for the three-day weekend.
 Children 6 to 16 are only $5 for the weekend.
-You can get tickets in advance for $25 per day for adults and $50 for the three-day weekend.
+You can purchase tickets online in advance for $35 per day for adults and $70 for the three-day weekend.
 Kids tickets are $5 in advance.
+Here is ticket information.

 There are literally dozens of roadside motels in nearby Lake City, just 18 miles away, and the area is peppered with campgrounds.